decentraland/third-party-api-resolver-example/README.md

 ## API

 Once again we follow the [docs](https://docs.decentraland.org/decentraland/linked-wearables/#building-the-api) here for each endpoint we expose.
-We'll explain each one briefly, check the docs for more info and [ADR](https://github.com/decentraland/adr/blob/main/docs/ADR-42-third-party-assets-integration.md#third-party-resolver) for more info
+We'll explain each one briefly, check the docs and [ADR](https://github.com/decentraland/adr/blob/main/docs/ADR-42-third-party-assets-integration.md#third-party-resolver) for more info

 ### @GET /registry/:registry-id/address/:address/assets